tarun2604/OS-PROJECT/README.md

 # OS- MINI PROJECT
-This is a OS project also used as mini a project
+This is an OS project also used as mini a project